 Some parting advice is to make sure your YouTube banner is eye-catching, represents your brand well and has the correct YouTube banner dimensions before you upload.
 This will give you the best chance of attracting an audience and sharing content with the world.

-Creating YouTube banners is just the first step in building a successful channel, the video content is a key part of it.
+Of course, creating YouTube banners is just the first step in building a successful channel — the video content is a key part of it, too.

-WeVideo is a simple and easy way to edit your YouTube videos, all from the comfort of your web browser!
+WeVideo is a simple and easy way to edit your YouTube videos, all from the comfort of your web browser (or mobile app!).
+Forget complicated video editing software and expensive computers, and try our online video editor today for free.